Illumina/hap.py/README.md

    python install.py ~/hap.py-install
    ```

-   The installer has an option `--boost-root` that allows us to use a specific installation of boost:
+   The installer has an option `--boost-root` that allows us to use a specific installation of boost
+   (see above for instructions):

    ```
    python install.py ~/hap.py-install --boost-root $HOME/boost_1_55_0_install